 Libya has a deeply Islamic culture, and converts from Islam to Christianity face immense pressure from family and community.
 Following Gaddafi's downfall, various radical Islamic groups have gained influence and control in society.
 At a local level, imams or sheikhs are known to incite hatred against Christians, especially migrants and converts.
-At the national level, radical Madkhalism Islamic politicians and scholars exert influence via both satellite television and the internet.
+At the national level, radical Madkhalism Islamic scholars exert influence via both satellite television and the internet.
 Sharia law is upheld throughout the country.
-These factors have combined to result in a sharp increase in violence against Christians in recent years.
+These factors have combined to result in a sharp increase in violence against Christians over the last decade.